Clivillés and Cole: Beginnings

-Production/songwriting/remixing work
+Production and songwriting work

 Mariah Carey worked extensively with Clivillés + Cole, hiring the duo to produce songs for her albums and remix her singles.
 Clivillés + Cole produced and co-wrote the album versions and remixes of her hit singles "Emotions" and "Make It Happen".
 Additionally, they produced the album tracks "You're So Cold" and "To Be Around You" (all from the album Emotions).
 They also produced the remixes of her hit "Anytime You Need a Friend", the originals "Now That I Know" and "I've Been Thinking About You" (from the album Music Box) and the original and remixes to "Joy to the World" (from the album Merry Christmas).
 The single "One Sweet Day" was written in memory of David Cole after his death in 1995.

 Among the hits remixed by the duo Clivillés & Cole were Natalie Cole's cover of "Pink Cadillac", Taylor Dayne's "Can't Get Enough of Your Love", Lisa Lisa and Cult Jam's "Let the Beat Hit 'Em", The Cover Girls' "My Heart Skips a Beat" and "All That Glitters Isn't Gold", Pajama Party's "Hide and Seek", Sandée's "Notice Me", and Michael Jackson's "Black or White".
 They left their mark on the progressive synth-pop scene with a complete reworking of The Communards' "There's More to Love Than Boy Meets Girl."
 The group Seduction was one of Clivilles + Cole's most successful side projects.

 In the summer of 1991, Clivillés + Cole produced several tracks for a New Kids on the Block remix album titled No More Games: The Remix Album.

 In 1992, Clivillés + Cole produced Whitney Houston's top 10 single "I'm Every Woman", originally by Chaka Khan.

 In 1994, the duo produced a radio version of Jim Carrey's performance of "Cuban Pete" from the movie The Mask.